 We are not responsible for orders that are rejected during processing: On rare occasion, an error may occur during the ordering process that can require the order to be resubmitted.
 This can include: Incomplete form submission (usually caused by not completing the entire ordering process to the very end); Credit card failures (usually caused when there are not enough funds in an account or the credit card company rejects the charge for any number of reasons including out of state, international or unfamiliar ordering to the customers’ general pattern); or system errors during transmission of the order.

-We suggest buying admission passes and a la carte tickets only through this website: Because all tickets are scanned for use at the convention, we can ONLY allow the first person in using each singular ticket.
-Autograph and photo op tickets are also scanned for one-time use.
+We suggest buying admission passes and a la carte tickets only through this website: Because all PDFs are scanned for use at the convention, we can ONLY allow the first person in using each singular PDF.
+Autograph and photo op PDFs are also scanned for one-time use.
 PLEASE BE CAREFUL!
 Tickets that are not valid or deemed fraudulent will not be accepted.

 All admission pass and a la carte ticket prices are subject to change at any time, so please order as early as possible.